gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 5 < 2; // false
 ```

-> Note : Keep this note until you start with JavaScript object sesstion but, just to know If an object (object isn't a primitive type) is compared with a number or string, JavaScript attempts to convert the object to a primitive value, a String or Number value.
+> Note : Keep this note until you start with JavaScript object session but, just to know If an object (object isn't a primitive type) is compared with a number or string, JavaScript attempts to convert the object to a primitive value, a String or Number value.

 **[Click to read more about comparison operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators)**